BobDotCom/B-1B/readme-bone.txt

 XXXX WEAPON SYSTEM XXXX

-This plane is equipped with a bomb guiding system currently working on the intermediate bay.
-First select weapons by going to B-1B/Weapons menu and select LOAD GUIDED(intmd bay loaded with 8 GBU-31 guidable weapons).
+This plane is equipped with a bomb guiding system.
+First select weapons
+ by going to B-1B/Weapons menu and select LOAD GUIDED( bay loaded with 8 GBU-31 guidable weapons).
 Switch to the OSO seat/view and you should see the GBU31 indicated on SMS display.

-Release of guided weapons(only intmd bay currently):
+Release of guided weapons:

 In air prior to release arm your weapons by using the SMS panel.
 First click on the BAY (should be highlighted when selected), then on the station number to arm, then press ARM button(indicated on panel) or SAFE the weapon.